Tube vs Solid State: Make the Best Amp Choice for You

 - Solid State amps will also run cooler than Valve amps as they do not need the same amount of energy to get the sound you want.

 - As soon as you switch them on, they’re good to go and can instantly give you the distorted or clean sound you need.

 - No Valves will need to be replaced, only a fuse from time to time, the same you would with an iron or other electronic device – which is almost never!

 - A lot lighter than Valve amps so often easier to carry and transport.

-- They can be hard to maintain or fix yourself if something does go wrong, whereas replacing a tube is fairly simple in some valve amps.
+- They can be hard to maintain or fix yourself if something does go wrong, whereas replacing a tube is simple in some Valve amps.

 - Less dynamic and musically responsive.

 But wait there’s more!